GDRX Logo

 The first step to spotting a stamina problem is paying attention to your body.
 Energy dips and poor recovery don’t happen overnight; they appear in patterns you can track.

-Fatigue is often tied to poor nutrition choices, not just stress or lack of sleep.
 By observing these signals, you’ll know when food is interfering with performance:

 1. Note stamina and fatigue patterns